-Report on line 21c gross capital losses reported on Schedule D, excluding capital losses from (a) pass-through entities, which must be reported on lines 7, 8, or 9, as applicable; (b) abandonment losses, which must be reported on line 21e; and (c) worthless stock losses, which must be reported on line 21f.
+Report on line 21c gross capital losses reported on Schedule D, excluding capital losses from (a) pass-through entities, which must be reported on line 7, 8, or 9, as applicable; (b) abandonment losses, which must be reported on line 21e; and (c) worthless stock losses, which must be reported on line 21f.

 Line 21d.
-Net Gain/Loss Reported on Form 4797, Line 17, Excluding Amounts From Pass-Through Entities, Abandonment Losses, and Worthless Stock Losses
+Net Gain/Loss Reported on Form 4797, Line 17, Excluding Amounts From Pass-Through Entities, Abandonment Losses, and Worthless Stock Losses securities or commodities, see the instructions for Part II, line 14, earlier.

-Report on line 21d the net gain or loss reported on line 17 of Form 4797, Sales of Business Property, excluding amounts from (a) pass-through entities, which must be reported on lines 7, 8, or 9, as applicable; (b) abandonment losses, which must be reported on line 21e; and (c) worthless stock losses, which must be reported on line 21f.
+Report on line 21d the net gain or loss reported on line 17 of Form 4797, excluding amounts from (a) pass-through entities, which must be reported on line 7, 8, or 9, as applicable; (b) abandonment losses, which must be reported on line 21e; and (c) worthless stock losses, which must be reported on line 21f.